|

 considered in determining victory conditions.

-Q. Are units outside of a fort totalled in with the fort's
+Q. Are units outside of a fort totaled in with the fort’s

 defense in the cases of CAT and combination attacks?
 A. Yes.